 4. Cybersecurity Investment Increased

-Health systems reported increased spending on cybersecurity tools, incident response planning, and vendor security reviews.
-The problem is that spending more doesn’t on its own mean spending wisely.
-Many groups still lack the foundational work – risk analysis, access controls, tracking – that would have made a difference.
+Health systems reported increased spending on cybersecurity tools, incident response planning, and vendor security assessments.
+The problem is that spending more doesn't automatically mean spending wisely.
+Many organizations still lack the foundational work -- risk analysis required under 45 CFR §164.308(a)(1)(ii)(A), access controls, monitoring -- that would have made a difference.

 Proposed rules and legislation are in the pipeline but nothing has been finalized.
-If you were waiting for the government to tell you what to do differently, you’re still waiting.
+Meanwhile, OCR expanded its enforcement reach in February 2026 by taking over 42 CFR Part 2 enforcement for substance abuse treatment records — adding another layer of compliance obligations for behavioral health providers.
+If you were waiting for the government to tell you what to do differently, you're still waiting.

 What Your Practice Should Have Done By Now

-Regardless of what rules eventually pass, the Change Healthcare breach made certain lessons impossible to ignore.
+Regardless of what regulations eventually pass, the Change Healthcare breach made certain lessons impossible to ignore.

-Audit your vendor links.
+Audit your vendor dependencies.
 Do you know every vendor that handles ePHI on your behalf?
 Do you have signed Business Associate Agreements with each one?
-A BAA is not a magic shield – if your clearinghouse gets breached, your patients’ data is still exposed.
-But without a BAA, you don’t even have the legal framework for clear ownership.
+Under 45 CFR §164.308(b)(1), a BAA is legally required for every vendor that handles ePHI on your behalf.
+A BAA is not a magic shield -- if your clearinghouse gets breached, your patients' data is still exposed.
+But without a BAA, you don't even have the legal framework for accountability.

 Ask your vendors hard questions.
 Before you sign or renew with any vendor who touches ePHI: Do you have SOC 2 Type II certification?
 What's your incident response plan?
 Have you had a breach in the last three years?
 Do you require MFA for all remote access?
 The Change Healthcare attack exploited a portal with no MFA.
 That was a basic control failure.

 Build a business continuity plan that includes vendor failure.
-Not a theoretical record.
-A practical plan that your staff knows about, with specific steps for keeping operations if a key vendor goes offline.
-The next major healthcare IT outage isn’t a question of if.
+Not a theoretical document.
+A practical plan that your staff knows about, with specific steps for maintaining operations if a critical vendor goes offline.
+The next major healthcare IT outage isn't a question of if.

 The Number That Should Keep You Up at Night